- The Assist Framework

 - Coordinated risk mitigation strategies.

-Standardising sustainment.
-Supporting readiness.
+Standardising sustainment INFRASTRUCTURE.
+Supporting fleet readiness.

-- Enable platform-aligned infrastructure
+- Enable platform-aligned sustainment infrastructure

-- Anchor maritime capability in sovereign supply chains
+- Anchor maritime capability in sovereign supply chains and industrial capacity

 - Generate long-term economic and productivity dividends.